mahuntington/css-notes/3. Layout/BOX_MODEL.md

 	- use % widths on images
 1. using spacing in ems
 	- if a user increases the font size in their browser, using pixels for spacing can be problematic
+		- e.g. padding will not scale in proportion to the text size.
+Will look like you have big text and small padding
 	- Use ems instead so that elements scale properly
 1. using ems and rems
 	- can define a font-size for a "module" on the page using rems